Export Bundles · Append-Only Evidence · Independent Verification

 • Export hash over the canonical export bundle

-The goal is direct: independent verification by recomputation under snapshot-resolved context, without dependence on mutable runtime logs.
+The goal is independent verification by recomputation under snapshot-resolved context, without dependence on mutable runtime logs.